- Home

 Responsible Hirschdale Recreation Access

 I'm excited to announce a step forward to a solution for a problem that's existed since the 1970s.
-The public/private interface near the river in the Hirschdale area has been the source of ongoing work for my office, county staff, local, state, and national stakeholder groups such as the Truckee River Alliance, Trout Unlimited, Backcountry Hunters, and more, as well as private property owners.
+The public/private interface near the river in the Hirschdale area has been the source of ongoing work for my office, county staff, and local, state, and national stakeholder groups such as the Truckee River Alliance, Trout Unlimited, Backcountry Hunters, and more, as well as private property owners.
 To date, we have completed the following:

 - Stakeholder Town Hall meetings.

-- Convened the solutions assessment working group.
+- Convening of a solutions assessment working group.

 - USFS partnership on survey and boundaries delineation.